There are many reasons why people may find it difficult or impossible to brush their teeth:

 - If gagging is due to past abuse, enlisting the help of an empathetic counsellor or psychologist can be a great idea.

-- You can find out more about gagging here: How to deal with a bad gag reflex.
+- You can find more tips here: How to unlearn the gag reflex.

 Hating the sound of the brush

 Usually when I hear a brush, goosebumps cover me and I nearly always cover my ears.
 I find the sound of someone else brushing their teeth infinitely worse, especially if it’s a manual brush.
 When I put the brush in my mouth, I usually want to scream, but end up gagging and retching in the sink.